chop-dbhi/ehb-service/docs/api.rst

     }]

-GET relationships for a given subject
+GET relationships for a given protocol
 ----------------------------
 **URL**: